SDSilicus/ccda-xslt-vulnerabilities/README.md

 identifier for the document that I was viewing, and some kind of security token.
-A bit of investigation revealed that this token was identical to my main EHR session token: in other words, a full session-equivalent was embedded into the `iframe/@src` URL.
+A bit of investigation revealed that this token was identical to my main EHR session token: in other words, a full session-equivalent was embedded into the `iframe/@src` URL!

 This was dangerous, because it meant that a malicious document could steal my EHR session merely by leaking its own URL to an attacker.
-This kind of leakage occurs by default in modern web browsers, in the form of `Referer` headers: every time a typical browser fetchese external resources like an image, it includes a header with the URL of the current page.
+This kind of leakage occurs by default in modern web browsers, in the form of `Referer` headers: every time a typical browser fetches an external resource like an image, it includes a header with the URL of the current page.
 So if I could merely reference an external image in my C-CDA, I'd have an attack vector.